Cycletouring the

 fietsroutes'.
 These routes for cyclist avoid

-and quiet roads suitable for cycling, and go to
+scenery and quiet roads suitable for cycling, and

-places you actually might want to go to.
-You could
+go to places you actually might want to go to.
+You

 bookstore, but the routes are signposted.
 The maps